octason/B2B-task/Readme.md

 ```

-# 5. Create a Superuser

-To access the Django admin panel, you need to create a superuser:

-docker-compose exec web python manage.py createsuperuser

-Follow the prompts to create the superuser.

-# 6. Access the Application
+# 5. Access the Application

 You can now access the Django application in your web browser at: